 - Supplementary access licences including the sub-category of supplementary water (Lowbidgee) received an opening AWD of 1 megalitre per share (100% equivalent), the maximum allowable under the water sharing plan.
-Access to the allocation is dependent on operational announcements for supplementary access throughout the year. - At water source level 365 days of supplementary access was available in the reporting period.
-Similar historical access had not been available since the breaking of the millennium drought. - By volume 50% of total tributary inflow to the regulated Murrumbidgee River, downstream of the major storages was contributed by the Goobarragandra River and Tarcutta Creek (Figure 22) - Detailed supplementary announcement details and section usages are available in note 23 of this GPWAR.
+Access to the allocation is dependent on operational announcements for supplementary access throughout the year. - At water source level 325 days of supplementary access was available in the reporting period (Figure 24). - By volume 44% of total tributary inflow to the regulated Murrumbidgee River, downstream of the major storages was contributed by the Goobarragandra River and Tarcutta Creek (Figure 25)